 - Visio diagrams

 With decades of experience in server maintenance, Hypertec is well-prepared to keep your liquid immersion cooling process running smoothly.
 Here’s what you can expect when you buy a liquid immersion cooling system from Hypertec:

-- 1–3-year systems warranty on CIARA products
+- up to 5 years systems warranty on CIARA products

 - Service Level Agreement that can include Return to Depot, onsite Next Business Day Servicing, and/or a full system or node swap